gofirst2220/AwesomeBot/README.md

  - Year countdown
  - Stats for members, games, and commands

-And finally, AwesomeBot can conduct **in-chat polls** and offers a fun **live trivia game**.
-He is fully configurable via private message, and can be controlled independently between servers.
+And finally, AwesomeBot can conduct **in-chat polls**, offers a fun **live trivia game**, and provides **karma for Discord**.
+He is fully configurable via private message or online, and can be controlled independently between servers.
 New servers can be added simply by PMing the bot an invite link, and admins are automatically detected.

 About
 -----